+Image: Via Mizner Paseo, Palm Beach, Florida

 Providing safe and easy access from the street to surface or structured parking placed to the rear of a property is vital to a successful business environment.
 The image to the left illustrates an exemplary example of a mid-block passage way or paseo.
-This paseo is Via Mizner on Palm Beach and is activated with storefronts.
-The Hallandale Beach Boulevard form-based code provides dimensional criteria for the size and location of mid-block passage ways.
+This paseo is Via Migner on Palm Beach and is activated with storefronts.
+The Hallandale Beach Boulevard form-based code provides dimensional criteria for the size and location of mid-block pas-sage ways.

-Image: Via Mizner Paseo, Palm Beach, Florida

-GUIDELINES FOR BUILDINGS

-PARKING AND ACCESS AREAS
+PARKING AND A C CESS AREAS

 Image: Coral Gables, FL This garage in Coral Gables is fully lined at the ground level with active retail and restaurant uses.
 The upper levels of the garage are articulated with vertical openings and box balconies that provide a rhythm and appearance of a fully habitable building.
 Using black screening in the openings also aids in masking the parked cars and headlights at night.
-In this design scenario, the garage can fit seam-lessly into the urban fabric with disrupting the character of the place.
+In this design scenario, the garage can fit seam-lessly into the urban fabric without disrupting the character of the place.
 Parking and Access Areas Recommendations - 1.
 Parking should be screened from the street.
 Garages should be screened with liner uses. - 2.
 The provision of mid-block access ways, which are interesting and safe, are important to maintaining street and business vitality. - 3.
-If surface parking lots are necessary, the use of garden architecture (trellises and purgolas) should be encouraged in addition to landscaping to help screen the lot. - 4.
-When possible, parking areas should be accessed from alleyways or secondary streets.
-CITY STREET FURNITURE Streetscape design refers to the assemblage of all of the elements between a building and the roadway; benches, trash receptacles, lighting, landscaping, sidewalk treatments, all combine to work together as a harmonic composition or, if not coordinated and designed, can create discord and visual "noise".
+If surface parking lots are necessary, the use of garden architecture (trellises and purgolas) should be encouraged in addition to landscaping to help screen thelot. - 4.
+To the extent possible, parking areas should be accessed from alleyways or secondary streets.
+Deleted: When CITY STREET FUR NITURE Streetscape design refers to the assemblage of all of the elements between a building and the roadway; benches, trash receptacles, lighting, landscaping, wayfinding signs, sidewalk treatments, all combine to work together as a harmonic composition or, if not coordinated and designed, can create discord and visual "noise".
 Providing the proper place for each of these elements creates a balance for all users of the corridor.
 City Street Furniture Providing street furniture such as benches, trash receptacles, bike racks, and shading devices civilize a corridor and make it a desirable place to be.
 The location, quantity, and quality of these elements is almost as important as providing them at all.
 Working in concert with the RAC and Hallandale Beach Boulevard district form-based code, a functional and well-composed streetscape can be achieved.

-Image: Dorn Avenue; Miami, FL The style, positioning, and location of street furnishings are an important element to completing streets for all users.
-This example illustrates how a bench and landscaping are provided at a corner "bulb-out".
+Image: Dom Avenue: Miami, FL The style, positioning, and location of street furnishings are an important element to completing streets for all users.
+This example illustrates how a bench and landscaping are provided at a corner "bullo-out".

 Image: Furniture

 There are numerous manufacturers with almost limitless designs offered for selection in different conditions.
 Many designs provide a family of products that share aesthetics to provide a unified look.

-CITY STREET FURNITURE
+CITY STREETFUR NITURE

 Image: City Place, West Palm Beach, FL

+lmage: Zebra Bench

-Image: Zebra Bench The two images above illustrate some of the range in styles available: from the traditional to the modern and artistic.
+The two images above illustrate some of the range in styles available: from the traditional to the modern and artistic.
 Each municipality should set the standard for specialized districts and offer specifications for developers and builders when requested.

-Image: Worth Bollards
+lmage: Worth Bollards

 Street furnishings go beyond just benches, signage, and trash receptacles.
 As illustrated in the image above, a the street furnishings include fountains, planters, bollards, and pavement treatments.
 These elements were all specified as part of a similar design aesthetic and provide continuity in the design and materials used.

-CITY STREET FURNITURE
+CITY STREET FUR NITURE